 Vizio's updated their SmartCast platform slightly last year by adding an on-screen menu to access a limited set of web-based apps like Netflix and Amazon Prime Video without the use of a mobile device like a tablet or phone.
 Even with that, it's one of the most barebones options currently available since most of it is still centered around Google's Chromecast.

 The same feature is available on Android, but it's also significantly more powerful when used as a standalone device, making Vizio's solution seem quite limited in comparison.

 Game consoles like the Xbox One and PS4, if you consider them in the same realm, obviously offer the advantage of giving you access to a wide library of high-quality games in addition to smart features.
 Devices like Roku, Apple TV or Nvidia's Shield TV don't offer as big of an advantage.
 Their feature set is either very similar or exactly the same as modern TVs, but their main advantage tends to be stability and speed.
 It's less of a factor for the various Roku boxes, but Android on the Shield TV gets updates more frequently, is more stable and is, in general, more responsive and less prone to slowdowns.

 This isn't too big of a deal though.
 If most of your usage is going to consist of starting the TV and launching apps such as Netflix and Youtube, then investing in a standalone device is unnecessary.

-Not only does almost every TV include smart features today, most of them are pretty good.
+Not only does almost every TV include smart features today, but most of them are also pretty good.
 LG's WebOS and TCL's Roku definitely stand out for their quality, but most shoppers should be pleased by the features of any of them.
 If you're shopping for a TV, don't fret too much on their smart features since little of your time is going to be spent using them.
 Instead, focus on the picture quality or other features that complement your usage.
 You'll get much closer to finding your perfect TV that way.